Please wait while the search results are loading...

 What could be more appealing than generating electricity from sunshine?
 Ever since scientists at the famed Bell Laboratories first demonstrated a solar cell based on silicon in 1954, solar power has been seen as one of the most desirable, if technically challenging, means of creating electricity or heat.

-Solar power accounted for about 1,501 trillion BTUs (British thermal units), or 3% of all renewable energy (of all types) consumed in the U.S. during 2021, up from 1,246 trillion BTUs during 2020, according to the U.S. Department of Energy.
-Installed solar power capacity on a global basis rose from only 0.39 gigawatts in 2010 to 843.1 gigawatts in 2021, according to BP.
+Solar power accounted for about 1.1 quadrillion BTUs (British thermal units), or 12% of all renewable energy (of all types) consumed in the U.S. during 2024 according to the U.S. Department of Energy.
+Installed solar power capacity on a global basis rose from only 41,345.18 megawatts in 2010 to 1,865,490 megawatts in 2024, according to the Energy Institute.

-In addition to federal government incentives and tax credits, the fact that solar panel costs plummeted also fueled extreme growth in solar power during recent years.
-While firms in the U.S. and EU that install panels or finance their purchase have benefited from the solar boom, much of the demand for the solar panels themselves has been to the benefit of manufacturers based in China.
+On the other hand, solar panel costs have plummeted in recent years at manufacturing plants worldwide, due to higher volume manufacturing combined with increases in the efficiency of the output of the panels.
+While firms in the U.S. and EU that install panels or finance their purchase posted good growth, much of the demand for the solar panels themselves was to the benefit of manufacturers based in China.
 Chinese manufacturers took vast amounts of global market share for solar panels away from makers based in the U.S., Germany and Japan.
+However, today some Chinese manufacturers are building large plants in the U.S. For example, Trina Power, one of the world’s largest solar panel manufacturers, built a $200 million plant near Dallas, Texas.
+The plant has since been purchased by a U.S. company, T1 Energy (formerly FREYR Battery).

 China continues to dominate the world’s solar panel industry, controlling more than 80% of the global solar panel supply chain.
 In addition to serving the export market, China is using large quantities of these solar panels domestically.
 The U.S. government-imposed tariffs on solar panel imports under both the Obama and Trump administrations, which spurred investment in domestic panel production.
-American manufacturer First Solar, Inc. (www.firstsolar.com) completed a $680 million panel factory in Ohio in 2023, gambling on the Biden administration’s promise to make the U.S. electric grid carbon free by 2035.
+American manufacturer First Solar, Inc. (www.firstsolar.com) has a $680 million panel factory in Ohio.
 The plant is First Solar’s third solar panel plant in Ohio and has an annual capacity of 3.3 gigawatts (enough to power approximately 570,000 homes).
-In September 2023, the firm broke ground on its fifth manufacturing plant in Louisiana.
-The $1.1 billion facility will have a capacity of 3.5 gigawatts, and completion is expected in 2026.
+In July 2025, the firm completed its $1.1 billion plant in Louisiana.
+The facility has capacity of 3.5 gigawatts and commercial shipments are expected in the first half of 2026.

 At one time, 40+ U.S. states offered a generous version of a credit system called net metering, which pays commercial and residential customers for unused renewable energy that consumers or businesses sell back to utilities.
 This is primarily for rooftop installations of solar panels, so the customer can be as small as a single-family home, or as large as a shopping mall.
 If the property owner doesn’t need all of the solar power that is being generated on-site at any time, then that excess power can be sold back to the electric grid or electric utility.
 This has historically been at very generous prices, so net metering has been one of the key drivers of new solar installations.